Laurence Caruana: Role in the Revival of the Gnostic Worldview

 As Principle Lecturer at The Vienna Academy of Visionary Art, Caruana's seven-part lecture series Alchemy, Visions & Art was recorded and now appears online.
-One lecture in particular, Gnostic Wordview, has garnered over 175,000 viewings on YouTube.
+One lecture in particular, The Gnostic Wordview, has garnered over 175,000 viewings on YouTube.

-After the closure of The Vienna Academy of Visionary Art, Caruana laid the foundation for a new major project: Apocryphon Chapel.
+After the closure of The Vienna Academy of Visionary Art, Caruana laid the foundation for a new major project: The Apocryphon Chapel.
 With the aid of collaborators, he has begun fifteen large-scale paintings which will form the interior of a chapel, in order to depict the over-arching myth of Gnostic Christianity, as told in The Apocryphon of John.